filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled unless one or more features described above are required.

 ### openssl
 Pass the `-Dopenssl=true` option to the Meson build script.
-Use the OpenSSL library to enable support for DoT (DNS-over-TLS) in the `systemd-resolved` daemon.
+Use the OpenSSL library to enable support for DoT (DNS-over-TLS) in the `systemd-resolved` daemon and directory-based encryption in the `systemd-homed` daemon.

 It is safe to disable this flag.